thewheat/covidbn-resources/Readme.md

 - **Primary contact:**
     - An individual who has been in close contact with a COVID-19 positive case (they can be detected by Bluetooth contact as well)
-    - Both the primary and secondary contacts will be ussed with a digital quarantine order
+    - Both the primary and secondary contacts will be used with a digital quarantine order
     - Primary contacts are required to take a swab test immediately on the first day (D1) and on the twelve day (D12)
     - If a primary contact tests positive in swab test, then secondary contacts will become primary contacts
 - **Secondary contact:**
     - An individual who has been in close contact with a primary contact and shares the same household
-    - The secondary househould contact is not required to take a swab test
+    - The secondary household contact is not required to take a swab test

 ------------------------------------------------------------------------------